weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

-The dates in the Russian calendar point to the Julian calendar, of course (which in the 19th century was 12 days behind the Gregorian).
+The dates from the Russian 19th-century novels point to the Julian calendar, of course (which was 12 days behind the Gregorian back then).
 Some more translated literature:

 <div id="tiwoligallery">
  <ul>